meteor/meteor/content/ui-ux.md

 Loading states are notoriously difficult to work on visually as they are by definition transient and often are barely noticeable in a development environment where subscriptions load almost instantly.

 This is one reason why being able to achieve any state at will in the [component styleguide](#styleguides) is so useful.
-As our reusable component `listsShow` simply chooses to render based on it's `todosReady` argument and does not concern itself with a subscription, it is trivial to render its loading state in a styleguide.
+As our reusable component `listsShow` simply chooses to render based on its `todosReady` argument and does not concern itself with a subscription, it is trivial to render its loading state in a styleguide.

 <h3 id="pagination">Pagination</h3>